 The fact is that everyone is perfect for someone, and everyone perceives beauty and perfection differently.
 So comparing ourselves to others just makes us forget why we are perfect ourselves.

 We are all different – even twins are different from one another.
 While they may look identical and even wear the same clothing, they are different on the inside, in their souls and minds.
 We all were intended to become just ourselves, so do not compare yourself to someone you were not intended to become in life.

-Hopefully, one or more of these techniques will help you learn how to overcome low self-esteem.
+Hopefully, one or more of these techniques will help you overcome your low self-esteem issues.
 The key is to find the one that is most suitable for you and start implementing it in your daily life!